Advances In Psychiatry

 *Must be enrolled in a full-time, degree granting program.
 Must send photocopy of student ID with registration form.

 You may also pay with a check.
-Please print this page and make check payable to SCPS.
+Please print this page or this BROCHURE and make check payable to SCPS.
 Address: 2999 Overland Ave., #208, Los Angeles, CA 90064.

 Cancellations must be received 72 hours prior to the meeting and will be assessed a $45 administrative processing fee.